weygoldt/weygoldt.github.io/content/_index.md

   loop=false
 >}}
 {{< /typeit >}} -->
 Hi there, I'm Patrick!
 I am a Masters student in the [Neuroethology group](https://uni-tuebingen.de/en/fakultaeten/mathematisch-naturwissenschaftliche-fakultaet/fachbereiche/biologie/institute/neurobiologie/lehrbereiche/neuroethology/) at the [University of Tuebingen](https://uni-tuebingen.de/).
-I am interested in the study of animal behavior and data science.
+I am interested in the quantitative study of animal behavior and data science.
 I am also a Linux and open source software enthusiast.
+[Click here](/about/) to learn more.